Addiction Psychiatry

 • Comprehensive lab work (liver function, nutritional status, infectious diseases if indicated)

-• Urine drug screening (for baseline and monitoring)
+• If useful- Urine drug screening (for baseline and monitoring)

 • Additional functional medicine testing if appropriate